whaynes/STCW23/jekyll/assessments/Common/EFA-4B4F.md

 ### Condition

-{{ "Given a resuscitation mannequin, and asked to demonstrate proper hand placements for chest compressions," | markdownify }}
+Given a resuscitation mannequin, and asked to demonstrate proper hand placements for chest compressions,

 ### Performance requirement